+Based on space availability, readmission may be considered for the following:

+- 1. Students who withdraw.

-Based on space availability, readmission may be considered for the following: 1.)
-Students who withdraw, 2.)
-Students who fail to complete a course with a grade of C or better, 3.)
-Students can only be readmitted ONCE.
+- 2. Students who fail to complete a course with a grade of C or better.

+- 3. Students can only be readmitted ONCE.

 Any student requesting readmission must reapply to the Office of Admissions by the deadline noted on the website.

-The student must submit the program's required documents to verify proof of a current AHA Healthcare Provider CPR certification, immunizations, criminal background check, and drug screen.
-If there has been a break in enrollment, students will be required to repeat criminal background check and drug screen.
+The student must submit the program's required documents to verify proof of a current American Heart Association Basic Life Support (BLS) for Healthcare Provider certification, immunizations, criminal background check, and drug screen.
+Criminal background check and drug screen must be up to date and meet clinical site requirements.

-Students applying for re-entry beyond the first semester of RNSG courses must take: Course challenge exam(s) on all course content prior to the course of readmission, Drug calculation exam, and Clinical competency evaluation.
+Students applying for re-entry beyond the first semester of RNSG courses must take:

+- Course challenge exam(s) on all course content prior to the course of readmission - · Calculation exam. and - Clinical competency evaluation (Student will complete Department of Nursing Skills Checklist)

 Students applying beyond the first semester must request reinstatement within one year from the term of withdrawal or failure.

-Students must score 80 or better on the challenge exams and score 100 on the drug calculation exam.
-Students must successfully complete a clinical competency evaluation at the same level of competency expected for the proposed course.
+Students must score 80 or better on the challenge exams and score 100 on the calculation exam.
+Students will progress through the challenge exams in the same order as the program.
+For instance (and depending on pathway), students who wish to enroll beyond the second semester will take challenge exams for RNSG 1019B, 1018/1018B, 1005, first semester calculation exam and clinical competency before progressing to second semester exams.
+Students are allowed one attempt for course challenge exam(s), calculation exam and clinical 35 competency evaluation skills.
+The challenge exam(s), calculation exam and clinical competency evaluation will be completed the semester prior to the semester the student is seeking readmission.